Nutrition and Health IssuesEvaluating Health Information

 Find information and resources on diabetes, including reducing your risk for developing it, managing and healthy eating if you have it, and more.

-Find information on a variety of diseases and problems in the digestive system including constipation, celiac disease, gallstones, heartburn, kidney disease, lactose intolerance, ulcers, and more.
+Find information on a variety of diseases and problems in the digestive system including constipation, celiac disease, gallstones, heartburn, lactose intolerance, ulcers, and more.

 Find information on eating disorders such as anorexia nervosa, bulimia, and binge eating disorder.